insertinterestingnamehere/insertinterestingnamehere.github.io/posts/dynd-callables-speed-and-flexibility.md

 .. type: text
 -->

+(This is a post I wrote for the [Continuum Developer Blog](https://www.continuum.io/blog/developer-blog).
+You can see the original [here](https://www.continuum.io/blog/developer-blog/dynd-callables-speed-and-flexibility))

 ## Introduction

 We've been working hard to improve DyND in a wide variety of ways over the past few months.